fortinetdev/terraform-google-cloud-modules/docs/autoscale_fgt_as_hub.md

 }
 ```

-Cloud function is used to manage FGT synchronization and inject license into FGT.
+Cloud Function is used to manage FGT synchronization and inject license into FGT.
+For more information about the Cloud Function, please check [here](https://github.com/fortinetdev/terraform-google-cloud-modules/blob/main/docs/guide_function.md).

 `cloud_func_interface` is the interface of the FortiGates communicate with the Cloud Function.
 The default value is "port1".
 By default, this project assumes the Cloud Function connects to the first VPC you specified in `network_interfaces`, and configure your FGTs through "port1".
 You can also set it to "port2", "port3", ..., "port8" to force the Cloud Function to connect to other VPC and communicate with your FortiGates through that port.